Table of Contents

 Where will Kiva Zip be located?

-Kiva Zip currently serves borrowers in the United States.
-We chose the United States because we believe that we can foster meaningful connections between borrowers and lenders.
+Kiva Zip currently serves borrowers in the U.S. We chose the U.S. because we believe that we can foster meaningful connections between borrowers and lenders.
 In the future, we hope to see the Kiva Zip model expand into other geographies.

 How small is a “small” pilot project?